-99 (1%) migrants estimated with chronic medical conditions KIs estimate that 16,185 migrants live in the Talad Kung, Thai Union, Kone Nwet, Kon Maya, Nadee, and Tha Sai communities in Mahachai sub-district.
-Myanmar migrants account for almost 100 per cent of the migrant population in these communities.
-KIs estimate that 37 per cent of the total migrant population has been tested for COVID-19.
-Among those who have been tested in these communities, 18 per cent have tested positive for COVID-19.
+132 (1%) migrants are estimated to be pregnant KIs estimate that 19,953 migrants live in the Talad Kung, Thai Union, Kone Nwet, Kon Maya, Baan Aue Arthorn, and Tha Sai communities in Mahachai sub-district.
+Myanmar migrants account for almost 100 per cent of the migrant population in these communities and females represent the majority of migrants.
+As of 31 December, KIs estimated that 37 per cent of the total migrant population have been tested for COVID-19.